liriliri/licia/README.md

 [travis-url]: https://travis-ci.org/liriliri/licia
 [license-image]: https://img.shields.io/npm/l/licia.svg

-Eustia official module repository.
+Useful utility collection with zero dependencies.

 To check all current available functions, see [doc.md](http://eustia.liriliri.io/module.html).

 ## Another Lodash?

 No. The goal of Licia is to provide a huge number of useful and small JavaScript codes, not just functions, but also modules and classes.
 Think of it as a mini version of npm suitable for tiny packages.

 ## Usage